PavanKalyanSaladi/CICD_Jenkins_Argo/java-maven-sonar-argocd-helm-k8s/README.md

 Here are the step-by-step details to set up an end-to-end Jenkins pipeline for a Java application using SonarQube, Argo CD, Helm, and Kubernetes:

+Note:- I have used [Excloud](https://console.excloud.in/console/instance) for provisioning two VM's (2CPU, 8GB RAM, 100GB Storage)

 Prerequisites:

    -  Java application code hosted on a Git repository